 Always hold people accountable to a high standard!
 That’s the biggest sign of respect you can give to any person and the most wonderful gift you can give to your team.

-7. Actually trust people from the first day and be genuine.
+7. Trust people from the first day and be genuine

 “People need to win my trust.”